UX professionals should question when a client comes to them asking to design for generation Z, or any generation for that matter.

 Ultimately, are all 18-24 year-olds the same?
 No, they’re not.

 Consider using Mosaic profiles (or your regions’ equivalent) that segment the population by the neighbourhoods in which they reside, specifically demographics around household structure, life stage and culture, property and tenure information, economic indicators, census data, term time addresses for students, as well as physical, human, and geographical insights.

 An example of different segments within millennials:

 “Side Street Singles”, Young singles in cramped rented town flats, with little disposable income, are very different from “Study Buddies”, students living in halls of residence and vibrant but unloved private student housing.
 “Crash Pad Professionals” are young, well paid, mostly single professionals, who have chosen flats suitable for commuting to urban jobs.

 Each of these segments will have different desires, expectations, opinions, attitudes and perceptions.
 They will all have a unique view of the world around them – the things they see, say, do, hear, think and feel.
 They will have different fears, frustrations and obstacles they want to overcome, and certain needs, measures of success and aspirations for a product in mind.

 Personas are not deliverables, but tools.
-Tools that consolidate archetypal descriptions of user behavior patterns into representative profiles, to humanize design focus, test scenarios and aid design communication.
+Tools that consolidate archetypal descriptions of user behaviour patterns into representative profiles, to humanize design focus, test scenarios and aid design communication.

 Use your micro-segmentation, use your empathy maps, you cannot design one thing for all people.
 So, when you’re designing, design with personas, not generations.